u0feff/tiny-encrypted-udp-tunnel/README.md

 - `flags` (1 byte): Protocol flags (0x01 for UDP)
 - `reserved` (1 byte): Reserved for future use

-All traffic is encrypted using AES-256-CBC with PBKDF key derivation.
+All traffic is encrypted using selected algorithm:

-## Security & Performance

-**Security:**
-- AES-256-CBC encryption with PBKDF key derivation
+1. AES-256-CBC with PBKDF
-- Session isolation
-- No plaintext traffic exposure

-**Performance:**
+2. _its all for now_

+## Performance

 - Non-blocking I/O with epoll
-- Connection reuse for server-side targets
+- TCP connections use keep-alive and TCP_NODELAY
 - Minimal packet overhead (8-byte header)
-- TCP_NODELAY for low latency